What is family mediation?

 The family mediation process

 Joint mediation sessions will begin if both parties decide mediation is something they would like to continue with.
-Both parties must agree that they wish to engage in mediation for it to go ahead.
+We understand that if you are in conflict with each other this can be difficult.
+However, both parties must agree that they wish to engage in family mediation for it to go ahead.

 If, after you have attended a MIAM, you decide mediation isn’t the right process for you, the mediator will still sign the C100 form.
 This then enables you to make an application to the court.